emilarista/nautobot-fetch/Nautobot Modelling Conventions.md

 # 4. Tags

 At least one **Tag** object MUST be created which is used to identify “interesting” objects for the ansible roles.
+Tags are used for vlan site activation
+The disable tag is used under a vlan to set the vlan interface in shutdown mode.

 ## 4.1 Required Tags

 The only mandatory tag that is in use by the ansible logic MUST have the name “avd” and slug “avd”.

 ## 4.2 Optional Tags